Bayramova/text_generator/README.md

 ## Development

-The code in this repository must be linted with flake8 and formatted with black before being commited to the repository.
+The code in this repository must be linted with flake8, formatted with black, and pass mypy typechecking before being commited to the repository.

 Install all requirements (including dev requirements) to poetry environment:
 ```